2kool4idkwhat/icelock/README.md

 - icelock doesn't have a `--rwx` flag because you very rarely want to have a path that is both writable and executable, and if you do then you can just combine the `--rx` and `--rw` flags

 - in icelock the RX paths flag is called `--rx`, in landrun it's `--rox`

+### Island

+[Island] is the official Landlock sandboxing tool.
+Island is designed around workspaces, and as such is very different from icelock